archcoding-books/papers/storage/haystack/haystack.md

 Section 4.1.2 explained that both read and delete rates are high for recently uploaded photos and drop over time.
-This behavior can be also be observed in Fig- ure 10; the write-enabled boxes see many more requests (even though some of the read traffic is served by the Cache).
+This behavior can be also be observed in Figure 10; the write-enabled boxes see many more requests (even though some of the read traffic is served by the Cache).